2018 Ross Macdonald Literary Award

 Sunday June 17, 8:00 PM, El Cabrillo

 Steven J. Ross is Professor of History at the University of Southern California and director of the Casden Institute for the Study of the Jewish Role in American Life.
-His most recent book is Hitler in Los Angeles: How Jews Foiled Nazi Plots Against Hollywood and America.
+His most recent book is Hitler in Los Angeles: How Jews Foiled Nazi Plots Against Hollywood and America, a finalist for the Pulitzer Prize in History for 2018.

 His other books include Hollywood Left and Right: How Movie Stars Shaped American Politics, recipient of the Academy of Motion Picture Arts and Sciences' Film Scholars Award and nominated for a Pulitzer Prize.
 The New York Times Book Review selected Hollywood Left and Right as a "Recommended Summer Readings" for 2012.
 His book, Working-Class Hollywood: Silent Film and the Shaping of Class in America, received the prestigious Theater Library Association Book Award for 1999 and was named by the Los Angeles Times as one of the "Best Books of 1998."